MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTenantNetworkRegion.md

 PS C:\> Set-CsTenantNetworkRegion -Identity "RegionA" -Description "Region A"
 ```

-The command shown in Example 1 set the network region 'RegionA' with description 'Region A'.
+The command shown in Example 1 sets the network region 'RegionA' with the description 'Region A'.

 ## PARAMETERS